arleenchr/IR-System-FE/README.md

 # Information Retrieval System – Front-end

 This is the frontend of an Information Retrieval (IR) system built for IF4042 Information Retrieval course.
+This information retrieval system powered by Word2Vec for the query expansion.

 This project provides an interface for users to interactively run queries, view retrieval results, explore inverted files, and evaluate performance.

 ## 📸 Interface

 ![Information Retrieval Result for Interactive Query](https://github.com/arleenchr/IR-System-FE/blob/master/images/screenshot1.png)

 ![Information Retrieval Result for Batch Query](https://github.com/arleenchr/IR-System-FE/blob/master/images/screenshot2.png)

-___
+---

 ## 🚀 Getting Started